a step forward

 We are a group of men working for Christ in a variety of ways.
 As members of a Religious Order we have been in Australia since 1838.
 James Alypius Goold OSA, later Archbishop of Melbourne, began a path that took the Order into Victoria, Queensland and later into New South Wales.

-An active year for the Friends of St Augustine
+Progress in Friends of St Augustine